emily-flambe/notes-for-goats/README.md

 The app revolves around the concept of entities (people, projects, teams):
 1. **Centralized Information**: Each entity becomes a hub for related information
 2. **Intuitive Tagging**: Natural writing with #hashtags maintains flow while creating structure
-3. **Relationship Exploration**: Navigate between related entries and entities
+3. **Relationship Exploration**: Navigate between related notes and entities
-4. **Flexible Journaling**: Combines the freedom of free-form writing with the structure of a database
+4. **Flexible Notesing**: Combines the freedom of free-form writing with the structure of a database

 ### Relationship and Inference System